AlexDeFoc/goRunner/README.md

 set-alias -Name wh -Value whatsAppGO
 ```
-Notice that we used the urlGo function from the previous example and parsing the "-url" flag that we had in the urlGO function put in it's command as "@url".
+Notice that we used the urlGo function from the previous example and parsing the _"-url"_ flag that we had in the urlGO function put in it's command as _"@url"_.

-This way now we can finally use the urlGO for making aliases to open sites from inside our console instantly!
+This way now we can finally use the _"urlGO"_ for making aliases to open sites from inside our console instantly!

-At the end i set an alias for the function and now i can simply, from anywhere on my computer do: _wh_ , to open WhatsAppWeb!
+At the end i set an alias for the function and now i can simply, from anywhere on my computer do: _"wh"_ , to open WhatsAppWeb!
 Because my laptop is a potato and the desktop app is a memory hog.

 ## Search OR open Chrome
 #### The command: